phonemica/localisation/docs/index.md

 # How to contribute

-The easiest way to contribute is through this repository.
-To make changes or add localisations, just clone the repository, make whatever additions you would like to make, and then send those in as a merge requests.
-Accepted contributions will then be merged and visible to users of the website.
+The easiest way to contribute is through GitHub with this repository.

+To add a new language, duplicate one of the existing `.json` files, renaming it to the language code of the language you are adding.
+Then translate each line from the original language to the new one.
+Once done, you can submit it back here to be added to the master branch.

+To make changes or corrections to an existing localisation, simply fix what you think needs to be fixed and submit those changes.

+Approved changes will be merged into the master branch.

+## Note

+Never change the structure of the `.json` files, and always be sure to validate before submitting.
+You can validate at [a site like https://jsonlint.com](https://jsonlint.com) to make sure that there are no errors in the document structure.